Treatment Options / by Arista Recovery Staff

 Insurance Coverage Breakdown

-Private Insurance 80-100% $50-$200/day Yes, pre-authorization
+Private Insurance 80-100% Yes, pre-authorization Network restrictions

-Medicaid 100% $0-$25/day Yes, medical necessity
+Medicaid 100% Yes, medical necessity Provider availability

-Medicare 80% 20% coinsurance Yes, physician referral
+Medicare 80% Yes, physician referral 20% coinsurance

-Self-Pay N/A Full cost No
+Self-Pay N/A No Payment plan options

 Financial Planning Tools

-1. Insurance Verification: Contact your insurance provider to confirm PHP benefits and pre-authorization requirements
+1. Insurance Verification: Contact your insurance provider to confirm PHP benefits and pre-authorization requirements.

 Choosing the Right Ohio PHP Program